sritchie/strange-loop-2023/presentations/README.md

 ## Print as PDF

-If you would like a PDF of any of the talks:
+If you would like a PDF:

-- open any of the `*/.html`  files with `?print-pdf` appended
+- Open `org/stl.html?print-pdf`
 - Print as PDF from your browser, following the [instructions here](https://revealjs.com/pdf-export/) to tune the print dialogue correctly.